Day 1 - The Night Our World Changed Forever

 It took nearly four hours to prepare him.
 They had to stabilise him for travel - his veins were closing.

-I text my friend to ask her to let school know what had happened.
+I texted my friend to ask her to let school know what had happened.

-My mum and sister had arrived in Derby - they drove all the way from Blackpool in last night to be with us and have been to the hospital.
+My mum and sister had arrived in Derby - they drove all the way from Blackpool last night to be with us and have been to see me at the hospital.

 07:30 - Infection is thought to be the root cause